-What Does it Take to Be an Aircraft Mechanic or Service Technician?
+What is an Aircraft Mechanic or Service Technician?

-Aircraft Mechanic or Technician Example Diagnose, adjust, repair, or overhaul aircraft engines and assemblies, such as hydraulic and pneumatic systems.
+Example of Aircraft Mechanic or Technician Job Diagnose, adjust, repair, or overhaul aircraft engines and assemblies, such as hydraulic and pneumatic systems.
 Includes helicopter and aircraft engine specialists.

-Life As an Aircraft Mechanic or Technician: What Do They Do?
+Daily Life Of an Aircraft Mechanic or Technician

 - Check for corrosion, distortion, and invisible cracks in the fuselage, wings, and tail, using x-ray and magnetic inspection equipment.

-When polled, Aircraft Mechanics and Service Technicians say the following skills are most frequently used in their jobs:
+These are the skills Aircraft Mechanics and Service Technicians say are the most useful in their careers:

 Repairing: Repairing machines or systems using the needed tools.